10 min read

 This covers the actual hardware — servers, storage arrays, network equipment.
 The goal is to ensure that these components are installed, maintained, and monitored under optimal security and operational conditions.

-3. Application platform hosting
+3. Virtual infrastructure hosting

 This involves everything that allows applications to run properly.
 It includes operating systems, databases, middleware, and other foundational software layers.

-6. Offsite health data backup
+6. Health data backup

 These six scopes are defined by the Agence du Numérique en Santé (ANS) and outlined in the official HDS Certification Framework.

-Scalingo: A Fully HDS-Certified PaaS
+Scalingo: A Fully HDS-Certified PaaS & DbaaS

 This level of coverage is still rare in the French cloud ecosystem, and it allows us to support our healthcare clients with a turnkey solution.
 No need to manage multiple vendors or navigate regulatory complexity alone.

-“ 💬 Hosting health data is not just about ticking boxes.
-It is about taking long-term, collective responsibility. ”
+Beyond the certification itself, it reflects a deeper commitment and philosophy we believe in: Hosting health data is not just about ticking boxes.
+It is about taking long-term, collective responsibility.

 At Scalingo, this commitment is reflected in a company-wide effort.
 From InfoSec and engineering to support and product teams, everyone is involved.
 And that’s what makes the certification meaningful.
 It’s not just a document, it’s something that lives in our everyday practices.

-FAQ on Health Data Hosting (HDS)
+Health Data Hosting FAQ

 1. Can health data be hosted on AWS, Azure, or Google Cloud?